front-commerce/developers.front-commerce.com/source/docs/essentials/create-a-business-component.md

 <p>You may think that some queries are already launched in our `EnhanceHome`
 and that splitting the StoreLocatorQuery from them is inefficient.
 But `react-apollo` will handle that for you.
-It will batch the requests to avoid too many network rountrips.
+It will batch the requests to avoid too many network roundtrips.
 This allows us to only think about what a component needs.
-The responsibility for the retrieval of its data lies with it and it allows us to use it anywhere.</p>
+The responsibility for retrieving its data lies with it and allows us to use it anywhere.</p>

 <p>However, if it is important in your case to fuse your queries, you may be
 interested by the concept of